ezramorse/ezController/README.md

 This is a minimalistic frontend 'controller' for one-page websites.
 It watches the hash and upon change, delivers the proper "route" while hiding the others.
 Beyond this default behavior, it can be used to initialize a section's state prior to loading and create custom transition animations between sections.

-Please note, it will match the hashes to the corresponding elements with matching **data-page=""** values.
+Please note: it will match the hashes to the corresponding elements with the same **data-page=""** values.
 All elements with the **data-page** attribute will be considered sections that can be shown/hidden.

 ## Demo & Examples